EnzoReyes11/FinanceMonitor/WORKLOG.md

 #### Done
 - Configured Pylance, now it's able to find packages.
 - Some general .vscode configurations.
+- Added terraform code to create the GCS bucket
+- AVExtract:
+  - Connects to get the symbols from the `stocks` table.
+  - Queries AV API with the backfill.
+  - Tries to write to the GCS bucket.

+#### Next steps:
+- Actually write to GCS.
+There were errors. **There is a return on run() finishing the extract job early.**
+- Refactor the ENV variables.
+Rethink what is need.
+GCP_PROJECT_ID or BQ_PROJECT_ID.
+- Work again in the table schemas.
+There were some schemas created some time ago, but where not used.
+Look on the `investmentsmonitor` dataset and migrate/bq_dataset.
+It might be a good time to introduce the proper schemas with transactions and facts.
+- Read from the GCS bucket and load into BQ.
+- Generate BQ assets with terraform.

 ### 17/10/25
 Today was very productive.
 Lots of changes introduced.